CloudCannon/documentation/_hosting/1_overview.md

 [Travis CI](http://jekyllrb.com/docs/continuous-integration/) is a popular (and free) option for doing this.
 Jekyllrb has [a guide for building sites with Travis CI](http://jekyllrb.com/docs/continuous-integration/).

+---

 ## FTP

 Using CloudCannon's FTP support you can sync and edit files on your existing hosting provider.
+Alternatively you could [ftploy](https://ftploy.com/) in combination with git to get all the benefits of source control.